 Playing on our own private rocky beach

-After setting up camp, we decided to all go down to the rocky beach that our campsite overlooked Overjoyed at another chance to play in water, Syfy ran down the short path to the creek.
+After setting up camp, we decided to go down to the rocky beach that our campsite overlooked Overjoyed at another chance to play in the water, Syfy ran down the short path to the creek.
 This part of the creek was much calmer than others we had encountered, so we all stepped into the creek to cool ourselves off.
-Silas ran up the rocky shore, looking for flat stones he and the Hippy Hubby could try skipping.
-While they skipped stones, I laid on a large rock and sunned for a bit.
-Listening to the sounds of my guys playing in the creek and nature all around us, I was nearly lulled me to sleep so I got up and made my way back up to camp to set up my sweet new Kammok Roo hammock!
+Silas ran up the rocky shore, looking for flat stones he could try skipping.
+While he skipped stones, I laid on a large rock and sunned for a bit.
+Listening to the sounds of my son playing in the creek with nature all around us nearly lulled me to sleep!
+It was hammock time!
+I got up and made my way back up to camp to set up my sweet new Kammok Roo hammock!
 If I was going to take a nap in the wild, it might as well be in comfort and style!

 The Kammok Roo hammock and Python straps that we are talking about came from the good folks at Kammok (You can also find them on Facebook and Instagram).
 I was generously given these Kammok products to review, but my opinions are my own!
 I will only share with you products that I myself love and use personally!